 The site has a security fence with a locking gate to prohibit unauthorized access to the material receiving, handling, and storage areas.
 The fencing follows along the western edge, eastern edge and northern edge of the Facility property.
-The fencing in the southern portion of the site runs from east to west immediately behind the Administrative Offices (terminating at the Administrative Offices) as shown to the right in Photo Inset No. 7 and on the Site Plan Drawing presented on Drawing No. D2 (in tabbed section “Drawings”).
+The fencing in the southern portion of the site runs from east to west immediately behind the Administrative Offices as shown to the right in Photo Inset No. 7 and on the Site Plan Drawing presented on Drawing No. D2 (in tabbed section “Drawings”).

 3.0 OPERATING PLAN

-The following operating plan addresses the proper procedures for the handling, processing, and transport operations for the proposed Lighting Resources, LLC - Mercury Recovery Facility located in Ocala, Florida (Facility).
-The Facility will be operated in such a manner that is protective of public health, safety, and welfare.
-Further, the Facility will operate in accordance with applicable federal and state rules and regulations, including but not limited to Rules contained within Chapter 62-737 of the Florida Administrative Code (F.A.C.) - The Management of Spent Mercury-Containing Lamps and Devices Destined for Recycling.
+The following operating plan addresses the proper procedures for the handling, processing, and transport operations for the Lighting Resources, LLC - Mercury Recovery Facility located in Ocala, Florida (Facility).
+The Facility operates in such a manner that is protective of public health, safety, and welfare.
+Further, the Facility operates in accordance with applicable federal and state rules and regulations, including but not limited to Rules contained within Chapter 62-737 of the Florida Administrative Code (F.A.C.) - The Management of Spent Mercury-Containing Lamps and Devices Destined for Recycling.

-Material handling / processing activities will take place solely within the Facility building.
-Materials received at the Facility will be sorted / processed, consolidated, and loaded into outbound transfer vehicles for transport to a licensed / permitted facility authorized to receive such materials.
+Material handling / processing activities takes place solely within the Facility building.
+Materials received at the Facility are sorted / processed, consolidated, and loaded into outbound transfer vehicles for transport to a licensed / permitted facility authorized to receive such materials.

-Facility personnel will be appropriately trained and managed to comply with the contents of this operating plan prior to beginning duties.
+Facility personnel are appropriately trained and supervised to comply with the contents of this operating plan prior to beginning duties.
 A copy of the operating plan is located within the Administrative Offices and will remain available for reference to ensure proper management of Facility operations.

 3.1 Overview of Facility Operations

-The proposed Lighting Resources Facility is by DEP definition a Mercury Recovery Facility that will accept for processing (i.e., mercury recovery) both intact and crushed mercury containing lamps.
-Lighting Resources will also accept other universal wastes for transfer only to a reclamation facility or other final destination facility (i.e., recycler, treatment, or disposal type facility).
-Specifically, the proposed Lighting Resources Facility will accept the following mercury containing materials and universal wastes:
+The Lighting Resources Facility is by DEP definition a Mercury Recovery Facility that accepts for processing (i.e., mercury recovery) both intact and crushed mercury containing lamps.
+Lighting Resources also accepts other universal wastes for transfer to a reclamation facility or other final destination facility (i.e., recycler, treatment, or disposal type facility).
+Specifically, Lighting Resources Facility accepts the following mercury containing materials and universal wastes:

-Mercury Containing Lamps (MCLs) - fluorescent lamps, incandescent lamps, and high intensity discharge (HID) lamps (intact and broken);
+Mercury Containing Lamps (MCLs) - fluorescent lamps, incandescent lamps, LED, and high intensity discharge (HID) lamps (intact and broken);

 Mercury Containing Devices (MCDs) - thermometers, thermostats, switches, relays and manometers, etc.;